Attention-Aligned Reasoning for Large Language Models: Implementation and evaluation details

 We follow the definitions of reasoning step segmentation and task complexity from \citep{wu2025more,jin2024impact}.
 The performance gain of a task is computed as the difference in accuracy between two methods on that task.

-To measure the number of reasoning steps, we split the full reasoning chain by ``\textbackslash n'' and remove empty lines caused by consecutive breaks (``\textbackslash n\textbackslash n'').
-The remaining lines are counted as the CoT length.
+\paragraph{Reasoning Step Segmentation.} To quantify reasoning length, we measure the number of discrete reasoning steps in each model-generated result.
+Rather than using token count, which can be noisy and model-dependent, we adopt step count as a more meaningful indicator of reasoning depth.
+Specifically, we segment the full reasoning output by newline characters (``\textbackslash n''), remove empty lines resulting from consecutive newlines (``\textbackslash n\textbackslash n''), and treat each remaining line as one reasoning step.
+The total number of such lines is taken as the reasoning length for that example.

+For datasets with high variability in reasoning length (e.g., MATH-500), we normalize step counts using fixed-width bins to ensure sufficient samples per group.
+We use a bin width of 5 when comparing reasoning length distributions across models, and a finer bin width of 2 when analyzing the relationship between reasoning length and task complexity.
+We verify that using smaller bin widths yields qualitatively similar results.

+\paragraph{Task Complexity.} Task complexity is defined based on empirical difficulty.
+For each question, we compute complexity as $1 - \text{accuracy}$, where accuracy is averaged over all evaluated models.
+Higher values correspond to more challenging questions.